Dorados de Chihuahua: Return to the Mexican League

 Chihuahua returned to the Mexican League in 1973 and went 527 and 776.
 Never climbing above second place, the Dorados were a fan favorite drawing the most fans over the 10-year stretch.

 In 1973, the Dorados, under coaches Mauro Ruiz and Mauro Contreras, and with players such as Norm McRae, finished last in the North Division.
 In 1975, the team, under Miguel Gaspar almost reached playoffs.
 In 1976, the club had their best season in the team's second stint in the Mexican League with a 67–68 record.

 In 1982, the Dorados franchise moved to Monclova and became the Acereros de Monclova, finishing the second stage of professional baseball in Chihuahua City.

 Independent Semi Pro State Baseball

-For much of the next 20 years Chihuahua was without a professional team, instead a sponsored independent city team was organized to play against other independent teams in the surrounding area.
-Many college and high school players from the Texas-Louisiana league, along with stragglers form the now defunct Western League spent time playing among these teams gaining valuable experience and giving the crowds a great show.
+For much of the next 20 years, Chihuahua was without a professional team.
+Instead, a sponsored independent city team was organized to play against other independent teams in the surrounding area.
+Many college and high school players from the Texas-Louisiana league, along with stragglers from the now defunct Western League spent time playing among these teams gaining valuable experience.
 Some of the greatest imports from the US during this time were: pitcher Duke Richards later with the Alexandria Aces 19 wins and 3 losses, catcher Moose Edmunds from the Bend Bandits, .329 avg with 15 home runs and 4 steals of home (two coming in one game), outfielder George Wallace Johnson Jr 62 Stolen Bases, and Tim Leone cut from the Edinburg Roadrunners, was a heavy hitting first baseman who clubbed an amazing 40 home runs in one season for Chihuahua.